• December 18, 2019

 CCTV audio recording laws state that conversations between members of the public are not allowed to be recorded.
 The only exceptions to this rule include panic buttons in a taxi or monitoring carried out in a private area of a police custody room.

 It is only acceptable to introduce audio recording at your workplace if the purpose is justifiable.
 All employees also need to be made aware that both video and sound are being captured by cameras.
+This is an extremely sensitive area; the ICO warns that audio recording is generally highly intrusive, and justification is challenging to achieve in a typical office or commercial setting.
+The legal bar for justifying audio recording is significantly higher than for video alone.

 Businesswatch are NSI Gold approved and design, install and manage bespoke CCTV systems for all industries.
 Our expert team of CCTV specialists are very knowledgeable in the legal requirements associated with CCTV systems in the workplace and will make sure yours is compliant with all rules, laws and regulations when they carry out the design and installation.
-Get in touch for a free quote today.
-Call us on 0330 094 7404 or fill out our online contact form here.